1. What is environmental drilling?

 The permit application must have the original signature of the C-57 licensed contractor.
 Permit applications must include access agreements or encroachment permits for all offsite work.

-For Regional Water Quality Control Board (RWQCB) lead sites, the appropriate fee (PDF: 53.2 Kb), a copy of a concurrence letter for the proposed work, a copy of a workplan, a site safety plan, and a plot map must be submitted.
+For Regional Water Quality Control Board (RWQCB) lead sites, the appropriate fee, a copy of a concurrence letter for the proposed work, a copy of a work plan, a site safety plan, and a plot map must be submitted.
 See fee schedule for current fees.

-For environmental assessments, the appropriate fee, a copy of a workplan, a site safety plan, and a plot map must also be submitted.
+For environmental assessments, the appropriate fee, a copy of a work plan, a site safety plan, and a plot map must also be submitted.
 See fee schedule for current fees.

 4. What is an Attachment 3 and when is it needed?